dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

    your head gathering while writing it.
 3. Check for smells.
 4. Check for coding style violations.

 ---
+### Code author mindset

+The issues found during the review are issues with the code and implementation.
+Not with your personality.

+---
+### The IKEA effect

+Two groups should price the value of IKEA furniture.
+One group got already assembled furniture, the other group had to assemble them first.
+The results showed that the second group was willing to pay 63 % more than the first group.

+---
+### Code author takeaway

+> Reflect on the review, take something as a learning and you will do better the
+> next time.

+---
 ## Writing review comments